-Can you imagine how much birds suffer before their body finally gives up?
-It’s just horrible!
-Seabirds, in particular, are at a higher risk of death due to plastic pollution because most of them migrate across the earth’s bodies of water in search of food and safety.
+The thought of innocent birds suffering and dying because of human carelessness is heartbreaking.
+Seabirds, in particular, are at a higher risk of death due to plastic pollution as they migrate across vast oceans in search of food and safety.

 How Plastic Is Killing Millions of Migratory Birds